 Losing weight means you’re eating right and exercising regularly and both of these make you feel better.
 When your body feels good, your self-esteem naturally increases because you know you’re taking care of yourself.
-It also increases confidence as you become happier with your new body, and in fact this motivates you to continue to lose weight.
+It also increases confidence as you become happier with your new body, and this progress motivates you to continue to lose weight.

 5. Lower your risk of cancer

-Fat has 2 main functions – it acts as a store of energy, and constantly sends messages to the rest of your body which affect things like cell growth, chemical reactions in cells, and the body’s reproductive cycles.
+Fat has two main functions – it acts as a store of energy, and constantly sends messages to the rest of your body which affect things like cell growth, chemical reactions in cells, and the body’s reproductive cycles.
 So if there is too much fat in the body, these signals can tell our body cells to divide more often which can lead to cancer.

 6. Improved fertility

 In women, fat cells can produce estrogen, so if you’re overweight your body may produce excess estrogen, preventing you from ovulating regularly.
 In some cases, it’s linked to polycystic ovarian syndrome, with hormonal imbalances impacting your ability to conceive.
 In men, obesity is associated with lower testosterone and impaired sperm quality.
-Studies have shown that losing as little as 5% of body weight can dramatically improve chances of pregnancy.
+Studies have shown that losing as little as 5% of body weight can dramatically improve the chances of pregnancy.

 7. Eases Joint Pain

 Carrying around excessive weight puts a lot of stress on your joints, often causing chronic pain and joint damage.
 A 2005 study in Arthritis & Rheumatism of overweight and obese adults with knee osteoarthritis found that losing one pound of weight resulted in four pounds of pressure being removed from the knees.